 - 1.1 As soon as the date and venue of the shareholders' meeting have been decided, and in the case of annual general meetings no later than in conjunction with the third quarter report, the information is to be posted on the company's website.
-This information is also to include the closing date for matters to be submitted by shareholders for inclusion in the notice of meeting. - 1.2 The company chair and as many members of the board as are required for a quorum are to be present at shareholders' meetings.
-The chief executive officer is to attend.

-At least one member of the company's nomination committee, at least one of the company's auditors and, if possible, each member of the board are to be present at the annual general meeting.

-- 1.3 The company's nomination committee is to propose a chair for the annual general meeting.
-The proposal is to be presented in the notice of the meeting. - 1.4 A shareholder, or a proxy representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify and sign the minutes of the shareholders' meeting.
+This information is also to include the closing date for matters to be submitted by shareholders for inclusion in the notice of meeting. - 1.2 Shareholders' meetings are to be held at a venue that enables shareholders to attend in person, regardless of whether the shareholders are also given the option to participate in the meeting remotely. - 1.21.3 The company chair and as many members of the board as are required for a quorum are to be present at shareholders' meetings.
+The chief executive officer is to attend. - At least one member of the company's nomination committee, at least one of the company's auditors and, if possible, each member of the board are to be present at the annual general meeting. - 1.31.4 The company's nomination committee is to propose a chair for the annual general meeting.
+The proposal is to be presented in the notice of the meeting. - 1.41.5 A shareholder, or a proxy representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify and sign the minutes of the shareholders' meeting.